28547939/vpncore/README.md

 advertised on BGP, and this is changed appropriately when failover takes place;
 that is, when the container on one host fails and the corresponding container on another host is automatically activated, the BGP route is automatically advertised on the new host instead of the old.
+This switch can also be performed manually by the administrator through the HTTP API.

 Regarding routes, what we do specifically is set FRR to redistribute local static routes (but not directly connected ones), and set a static route for the anycast address with next hop equal to the IPsec container's default gateway (which should be the host's virtual bridge).
-In this configuration, the anycast addresses are on a distinct subnet from the host's `/24`, so the host has two virtual bridges, and conceptually, the main virtual bridge routes to the anycast bridge once the packet exits the IPsec container.
-When `dynvpn.py` installs the local static route for the anycast address, FRR advertises it over BGP, making the VPN accessible to clients.
+In this configuration, the anycast addresses are on a distinct subnet from the hosts' `/24` networks, so the host has two virtual bridges, and conceptually, the main virtual bridge routes to the anycast bridge once the packet exits the IPsec container.
+When `dynvpn` installs the local static route for the anycast address, FRR advertises it over BGP, making the VPN accessible to clients.